Home Writing Writing as an addiction

 • Mike Awoyinfa: He is a celebrated journalist, biographer, and columnist.

-Mike is closely addicted to writing.
-He says proudly: “Of route, I am addicted to writing.
+Mike is closely addicted to Writing.
+He says proudly: “Of course, I am addicted to Writing.
 It is what I stay for.
-It is what continues me alive.
+It is what keeps me alive.
 It’s my opium.
 It is my religion.
-It my oxygen!
+It’s my oxygen!
 It keeps me happy like a drug addict but, in my case, an addition to phrases.

-Graham Greene: “Writing is a shape of therapy; once in a while, I surprise how all those who do no longer write, compose, or paint can manipulate to escape the insanity, the melancholia, the panic fear, that is inherent.
+Graham Greene: “Writing is a shape of therapy; once in a while, I am surprised how all those who no longer write, compose, or paint can manipulate to escape the insanity, the melancholia, the inherent panic fear.
 In a human circumstance.”
 Gloria Steinem: “Writing is the simplest element that, once I do it, I don’t feel I ought to be doing something else.”
 My Experience: Writing keeps my blood circulating, preventing it from making blood freeze in my veins.
-Outside work hours, when I have time to myself, I am both writing mentally or pounding away on my pc.
+Outside work hours, when I have time for myself, I mentally write or pound away on my PC.

-No count number how tedious it has to be, writing is, for me, a possibility for relaxation.
-When I tell folks who realize my behavior I am happening vacation, they ask, what book is coming?
+No matter how tedious it has to be, Writing is a relaxing possibility for me.
+When I tell folks who realize my behavior, I am on vacation, they ask, what book is coming?
 I got this from Malinda, a contributor to the problem on the Internet.
 Interesting!
 She wrote: “I don’t drink.
 I don’t smoke.
 I Never touched drugs.
 Not a gambler.
 My addiction?
 Writing.
 I’m a word nerd!
-Well, to different writers, sure I’m ordinary.
-But if you don’t write out of the preference instead of the need to do so, you might call me a nerd.
+Well, to different writers, sure, I’m ordinary.
+But you might call me a nerd if you don’t write out of the preference instead of the need to do so.

 Related Posts